cd../blog

 • Patent data and other non-standard signals.

-When (If Ever) to Pay for Tools
+When to Actually Pay for Tools

 The $0 SEC Research Stack

-A simple, effective combination looks like this:
+A simple, effective combination:

 Purpose Tool Why It's in the Stack